Food Storage

 • Do not leave trash in lockers or abandon items.

-• If in a shelter, keep container in shelter in order to save space in food storage locker.
+• If possible, keep container in a shelter in order to save space in food storage locker.

 Trash

-• All trash and leftover food (including peels, cores, and nutshells) must be properly stored and packed out.
+All trash and leftover food (including peels, cores, nutshells) must be properly stored in an animal-resistant container and food storage locker or shelter.
+Do not leave trash or abandon items in food storage lockers or shelters.

 • Human pours hot water from a Jet Boil stove into a Ramen Noodles container.